 - If students from the same family claim allowable tax credit, the tax credit shall be applied as the taxpayer directs; otherwisethe University shall make such determination.

 - Effective on the date of adoption hereof, the Board hereby revokes and repeals all previous rules and regulations adopted by the Board authorizing, establishing or limiting the amount of tuition, educational and supplemental course fees.
-This action shall not be construed to revoke or repeal any schedule or listing of educational and supplemental course fees in effect for the 2005-06 academic year or any schedule or listing of tuition and fees adopted in March 2006 establishing the amount of such tuition or fees.
+This action shall not be construed to revoke or repeal any schedule or listing of educational and supplemental course fees currently in effect.
 The Board finds such action to be necessary for the maintenance and operation of the University.